-- (8) To review and consent to internal audit planand procedure of the Internal Audit Department to be fully effective throughout the Company and its subsidiaries or companies within the same group. - (9) To review and proceed that the executives or management responsibility has established a system or procedure for receiving petitions or complaints including appropriate rectification and supervision over each petition or complaint case individually. - (10) To annually assess performance of the Audit Committee and report the assessment results to the Company's Board of Directors for acknowledgment and consideration at least once a year. - (11) To prepare the Report of the Audit Committee over the past year and disclose the report in the Company's Annual Registration Statements (Form 56-1) and the Annual Report (Form 56-2).
-The Report of the Audit Committee must be signed by the Chairman of the Audit Committee and must at least contain the following information. - (A) Opinions concerning with the correctness, completeness and trustworthiness of the financial reports of the Company. - (B) Opinions concerning with the adequacy of the Company's internal control system. - (C) Opinions concerning with the Company's compliance with the laws and regulations of the Securities and Exchange Commission and/or regulations of the Stock Exchange of Thailand, or any relevant laws governing the Company's business. - (D) Opinions concerning with the appropriateness of the auditor. - (E) Opinions concerning with the connected transactions or transactions that may involve conflict of interest and acquisition or disposition of assets as stipulated by the laws. - (F) The number of the Audit Committee's Meetings and attendance record for each of the Audit Committee Members each year. - (G) Opinions or overall observation that the Audit Committee has received by performing according to the Charter as established by the Board of Directors. - (H) Other reports which should be acknowledged by the shareholders and general investors under the duties and responsibilities as assigned by the Board of Directors of the Company. - (12) To perform other activities as delegated by the Company's Board of Directors with consent from the Audit Committee considering case-by-case. - (13) To periodically present the Report of the Audit Committee to the Company's Board of Directors for at least once every quarter.
+(8) To review and consent to internal audit plan and procedure of the Internal Audit Department to be fully effective throughout the Company and its subsidiaries or companies within the same group.

+(9) To review and proceed that the executives or management responsibility has established a system or procedure for receiving petitions or complaints including appropriate rectification and supervision over each petition or complaint case individually.

+(10) To annually assess performance of the Audit Committee and report the assessment results to the Company's Board of Directors for acknowledgment and consideration at least once a year.

+(11) To prepare the Report of the Audit Committee over the past year and disclose the report in the Company's Annual Registration Statements (Form 56-1) and the Annual Report (Form 56-2).
+The Report of the Audit Committee must be signed by the Chairman of the Audit Committee and must at least contain the following information.

+- (A) Opinions concerning with the correctness, completeness and trustworthiness of the financial reports of the Company. - (B) Opinions concerning with the adequacy of the Company's internal control system. - (C) Opinions concerning with the Company's compliance with the laws and regulations of the Securities and Exchange Commission and/or regulations of the Stock Exchange of Thailand, or any relevant laws governing the Company's business. - (D) Opinions concerning with the appropriateness of the auditor. - (E) Opinions concerning with the connected transactions or transactions that may involve conflict of interest and acquisition or disposition of assets as stipulated by the laws. - (F) The number of the Audit Committee's Meetings and attendance record for each of the Audit Committee Members each year. - (G) Opinions or overall observation that the Audit Committee has received by performing according to the Charter as established by the Board of Directors. - (H) Other reports which should be acknowledged by the shareholders and general investors under the duties and responsibilities as assigned by the Board of Directors of the Company.

+(13) To periodically present the Report of the Audit Committee to the Company's Board of Directors for at least once every quarter.